 Choosing the Right Frames

-To ensure a comfortable fit, your optometrist may recommend eyeglasses of a particular lens width, frame size, bridge width, material, shape, temple length, and general fit.
-Your eyewear specialist will also look at the form of your face, size of your eyes, as well as temple lengths.
+To ensure a comfortable fit, your optometrist in Victoria may recommend eyeglasses of a particular lens width, frame size, bridge width, material, shape, temple length, and general fit.
+Your eyewear specialist will also look at the form of your face, the size of your eyes, as well as temple lengths.
 These are all important aspects that need to be considered before selecting a particular size and style of frame.

 The specialist fitting your new eyeglasses will take measurements to find your optical centres (OC) and pupillary distances (PD).
-Those with MSP coverage should note that these measurements are considered part of the fitting process and not part your optometrist’s prescription or annual checkup.
+Those with MSP coverage should note that these measurements are considered part of the fitting process and not part of your optometrist’s prescription or annual checkup.

 That’s a Wrap!

 Once your newly cut lenses have been placed into your frames, the fitting specialist will have you try them on for fit, comfort, and optical clarity.
 If you notice any kind of discomfort, they will also adjust the frames to better conform to your unique facial structure.
 Periodic adjustments may be necessary to maintain the perfect fit.
+And just like that, you can find your perfect pair of eyeglasses in Victoria.

 The first functional contact lenses came about in the 1800s.
 Although these lenses were usable, they were entirely fabricated from glass and covered a majority of the visible surface of the eye.
 Fortunately, contacts have come a long way over the past centuries and comfortable, extended wear lenses are now much easier to come by.